emmett-white/samp-conquest-dm/README.md

 # samp-conquest-dm
-An deathmatch/freeroam gamemode for SA-MP..
+An deathmatch/freeroam gamemode for SA-MP...